Christ-Mind-Teachings/cmi-wom/_early/purpose.md

 *Yes.*

 Will you choose to bring it into manifestation?
 For, you see, I cannot do it.
 Sorry about that.
 I've never been able to do it.
-Love waits on your welcome ? on your welcome ? and yet, it comes not from afar, for it is found to be the essence of your only reality.
+Love waits on your welcome &mdash;
+on your welcome &mdash; and yet, it comes not from afar, for it is found to be the essence of your only reality.
 Love embraces all things, trusts all things, rejoices in all things.
 It looks beyond the appearances of the world that are but as dancing shadows and it remembers itself in the eyes of everyone, and